sethmlarson/sethmlarson.dev/app/markdown/2025-06-03/pikmin-2-international-treasure-hoard.md

 but "Flame of Tomorrow" does.
 I confirmed this by looking at [Models Resource](https://www.models-resource.com/gamecube/pikmin2/) and [Spriter's Resource](https://www.spriters-resource.com/gamecube/pikmin2/sheet/53416/) and will be on the look-out for more region-specific variants missing from the table.

-(**2025-06-13**) I've imported the [list of unique treasures](https://www.pikminwiki.com/Category:Pikmin_2_(Nintendo_Switch)_Treasure_Hoard_icons) from the <nobr>Nintendo Switch port of Pikmin 2</nobr>, adding a total of 27 unique treasure models.

-(**2025-06-28**) After traveling for 2 weeks straight I've finally returned home and had time to complete the Perplexing Pool in the JP region.
-I am particularly interested in the "Massive Receptacle" series of treasures so seeing the "Open Archive" JP-variant was quite fun to end the Submerged Castle!

-(**2025-06-29**) Started the Subterranean Complex in the JP region for not only a single JP-exclusive treasure ("Alternative Reactor"), but also to see the JP-exclusive name for the "Spirit Flogger".
-In the JP region the name 社員の手本 roughly translates to "Model Employee" which may have been a bit too on-the-nose for the US region.